Transform CAD Layers in ArcGIS Pro

 Esri Contributor

 An add-in is available that provides expanded functionality for the spatial placement of CAD data sets that are in modified projections.
-(Note section below called "What is a modified projection?")
+(See below "What is a modified projection?")

 It is used to transform a CAD layer by entering a scale factor, rotation, local coordinates and corresponding grid coordinates.